valerianilucrezia/nf-locate/README.md

 # nf-locate pipeline
 Nextflow pipeline for pre-processing long-reads data and calling allele-specific copy number and methylation events.

-The pipeline can be runned under 3 different setting, specified using the `sample` parameter:
+The pipeline can be runned under 2 different setting, specified using the `shortread` parameter:
-- `nanopore`: tumor-normal matched long-read data (2 `.bam` files)
+- `false`: tumor-normal matched long-read data (2 `.bam` files)
-- `tumor-only`: tumor-only long-reads data (1 `.bam` file)
-- `mix`: tumor long-read and normal short-read data (2 `.bam` files)
+- `true`: tumor long-read and normal short-read data (2 `.bam` files)

 The output files of this pipeline (`.rds` and `.csv` files) are then used by [LOCATE](https://github.com/valerianilucrezia/locate) package for inferring copy number alterations.

 # Pipeline overview
-The data pre-processing pipeline is composed by 3 workflows:
+The data pre-processing pipeline is composed by 5 workflows:
-- `variant_calling`
+- `variant calling`
-- `pileup_phasing` that contains also the `longphase` workflow
+- `longphase`
+- `pileup & phasing`
 - `methylation`
 - `locate`

-The final `locate` workflow is meant for collecting and smoothing data and finally running [LOCATE](https://github.com/valerianilucrezia/locate) tool.
+The `locate` workflow is meant for collecting and smoothing data and finally running [LOCATE](https://github.com/valerianilucrezia/locate) tool.

 <img width="4300" height="1821" alt="nextflow_pipeline" src="https://github.com/user-attachments/assets/604fc289-e60e-4e57-af64-09a22e3fd0af" />